Information Overload!

-As we feel the world drastically changing around us, many of us are glued to news sources, through TV, online, and social media platforms.
-How do you balance the desire to know and be educated with taking care of your psyche?
+How do you balance the desire to know and be educated with taking care of our mental health?
 And, when do you know that it is all too much?
 There are many signs our bodies use to inform us we have reached capacity.

 These signs are unique to the way we, individually, respond to anxiety.
 Sometimes it’s a general sense of fear, all our senses being heightened, or anger that springs from nothing specific, or the inability to focus.
 Sometimes, interruptions in our sleep, or noticing our food habits have changed, craving more “soul” foods to help soothe us.
 Sometimes we sense the overload with a desire to seek more info, moving from one source to the next in a quest to have as much information as possible, and not being able to stop to do our normal daily activities or responsibilities.